anikaliu/CAMDA-DILI/Substructural_Analysis/README.txt

 (C)
 Script: DrugBank_Approved_Analysis.ipynb
-Purpose: Check prescence of all SA in DrugBank v 5.1.4 compounds (standardised in-script)
+Purpose: Check prescence of all SA in DrugBank v 5.1.4 compounds (standardised in-script) and concatenate with other metrics  (used for Tables 2, and S4).

+(D)
+Script: Combined_Plot.R
+Purpose: Generate Figure 5